shwaydogg/sage-lost-stylus/README.md

-Sage &mdash; with the Lost Grid System and Stylus
+# Sage &mdash; with the Lost Grid System, and Stylus

-This is a Stylus/Lost Grid port of Root's Sage (WP Starter theme).
+This is a Stylus/Lost Grid port of Root's Sage, a WP Starter theme.

 I completedly removed the Sass Bootstrap project scaffold and replaced it with a general Stylus project structure.
-Additionally, Gulpfile.js has been adapted to allow for Stylus, and the Lost Grid (PostCSS).
+Additionally, Gulpfile.js has been adapted to allow for Stylus, and the [Lost Grid](https://github.com/corysimmons/lost) (PostCSS).

-This approach is actually quite versatile because PostCSS transformations occur *after* your Stylus/Less/Sass files have been converted to vanilla CSS, it means you have the choice of using any language you want, or even a combination, with the [Lost Grid](https://github.com/corysimmons/lost).
+This approach is actually quite versatile because PostCSS transformations occur *after* your Stylus/Less/Sass files have been converted to vanilla CSS, it means you have the choice of using any language you want, or even a combination, with the Lost Grid.
 I favour Stylus, but you could just as easily write in Sass or Less and still take advantage of one of the best CSS grids going right now.

 ## TO-DO
 - [ ] Figure out a solution for source maps.

+&nbsp;

 The original README follows below